SMI/ctp-anon-minimal/README.md

     the built jar from the main code as a dependency.
 The tests in this project verify that the jar packaging is valid, and is where most new tests should be created.
 These can be run with `mvn -f ./integration/pom.xml test`
+    -   Note: Some LFS-tracked files are required to run these tests.
+First run `git lfs pull`

 ### pre-commit